Pteratato/Oasis/Oasis_CH02.md

 The young coyote folded the paper back over his wages, thanked the ladies again, and then bounded back off down the narrow roads of the Sprawl to find his brother.

-*Home* was such a loose term here in the Sprawl, but in his fifteen years of life Brimwylf couldn’t recall ever feeling more at home anywhere.
-There was a little piece of the Sprawl just for their family unit – him and Janus in one shack, Hahn and Anna and Jae in another – and out front there was a fire pit and a clothesline, and in the back their own mini junkyard, a shed, and Anna’s garden.
-The shacks were painted with graffiti animals by Brimwylf himself – he felt like it added a nice touch – and the air often smelled of stew and salted meats.
-Hahn could be challenging to get along with, and Brimwylf was frequently saddled with the task of babysitting Jae while the adults were busy, but this was a chore he never minded much.
+*Home* was such a loose term here in the Sprawl, but in his fifteen years of life Brimjrar couldn’t recall ever feeling more at home anywhere.
+There was a little piece of the Sprawl just for their family unit – him and Jakim in one shack, Hahn and Anna and Jae in another – and out front there was a fire pit and a clothesline, and in the back their own mini junkyard, a shed, and Anna’s garden.
+The shacks were painted with graffiti animals by Brimjrar himself – he felt like it added a nice touch – and the air often smelled of stew and salted meats.
+Hahn could be challenging to get along with, and Brimjrar was frequently saddled with the task of babysitting Jae while the adults were busy, but this was a chore he never minded much.

-Brimwylf jogged down the path to the shack he shared with his brother, and his keen nose picked up a waft of floral perfume.
+Brimjrar jogged down the path to the shack he shared with his brother, and his keen nose picked up a waft of floral perfume.
 It was faded now, and so he ventured to poke his head through the hanging flap of tarp that constituted their door.

-“Janus!” he called.
+“Jakim!” he called.
 “How’s Mrs. Mourney doin’?”

-Brimwylf’s brother was a tall, lean coyote beastkin with olive-toned skin and long, dark dreadlocks, and he could almost pass as human if he had the mind to.
+Brimjrar’s brother was a tall, lean coyote beastkin with olive-toned skin and long, dark dreadlocks, and he could almost pass as human if he had the mind to.
 He was riddled with piercings, both traditional and contemporary, and his exposed arms had bands of tattoos in the manner of the desert tribes.
 He was putting on a tattered belt that was so stretched thin, it was wildly unhelpful in keeping his pants up.

 “Better these days, seems like.
-She brought ya something,” Janus replied.
+She brought ya something,” Jakim replied.

 “Whaaat?
 Where is it?
 You holdin’ out on me??”

-“Hang on, I should make the bed first,” Janus said, turning to the mess of sheets.
+“Hang on, I should make the bed first,” Jakim said, turning to the mess of sheets.
 With a single motion, he whisked the fabric away, leaving the crates underneath bare.
 “There, all done.”

-“Janus!”
-Brimwylf exclaimed in exasperation, practically dancing around his brother in a circle.
+“Jakim!”
+Brimjrar exclaimed in exasperation, practically dancing around his brother in a circle.
 “Where.
 Is.
 The.
 Gift?!”

-Janus couldn’t help but to smile at his brother’s excitement.
-Childhood in the Sprawl… well, there usually wasn’t much of one, but he’d always done his best to make sure Brimwylf wasn’t forced to grow up too fast.
+Jakim couldn’t help but to smile at his brother’s excitement.
+Childhood in the Sprawl… well, there usually wasn’t much of one, but he’d always done his best to make sure Brimjrar wasn’t forced to grow up too fast.
 Moments like these, with his brother’s exuberance and enthusiasm, he felt like he’d done something right.

 “Alright, alright, keep your fur on!
-Here you go,” Janus said, pulling from his back pockets two glass bottles with elegant wax seals.
+Here you go,” Jakim said, pulling from his back pockets two glass bottles with elegant wax seals.
 “Some of the finest ink money – *or charm* – can buy.
 Just in time for the festival!”

-Brimwylf’s eyes grew wide, and he snatched the bottles as if they might disappear into thin air.
+Brimjrar’s eyes grew wide, and he snatched the bottles as if they might disappear into thin air.
 “No way!” he exclaimed.
 “And red??
 This is awesome – man, Mrs. Mourney must really like you.”

-Janus shrugged, but smiled mysteriously and said, “I know a few tricks.”
+Jakim shrugged, but smiled mysteriously and said, “I know a few tricks.”

-The younger beastkin was carrying on about how much better his tattoos would be now, and how many new designs he could do with a second color, and how fine the quality was, but Janus wasn’t listening.
+The younger beastkin was carrying on about how much better his tattoos would be now, and how many new designs he could do with a second color, and how fine the quality was, but Jakim wasn’t listening.
 His sharp hearing was picking up a different sound; a soft sniffling.

 “Brims,” he said, and held up a hand for his brother to stop talking.
 “Come on, I think we should check on Anna.”

 Hahn’s wife was late into an unexpected pregnancy, and it had been a hard one for her, and for them.
 The brothers didn’t intend to pry, but they could hear the couple fighting occasionally, and they could hear Anna crying, and there was no greater fear for a young mother than an uncertain future.
 When Hahn was away, she immersed herself in work; growing, mending, tending, and caring for all of them, but it became more and more difficult, what with baking a new little Sprawler and taking care of Jae.
-Janus did his best to step up and help; she was like a sister, and they were all in this together.
+Jakim did his best to step up and help; she was like a sister, and they were all in this together.

 “Anna?” the older coyote called out gently when they reached her shack door.
 It wasn’t latched, and he didn’t hesitate to push it open.

 In a rickety, three-legged chair propped on a crate, Anna sat, her arms cradling her stomach and tears trailing down her cheeks.
-She looked up at Janus and brushed at her eyes with a long sleeve.
+She looked up at Jakim and brushed at her eyes with a long sleeve.

-“S-sorry, she’s just… She’s just not moving much and I’m too *small*, Janus, she’s not growing right, a-and I–”
+“S-sorry, she’s just… She’s just not moving much and I’m too *small*, Jakim, she’s not growing right, a-and I–”

-“Shhh,” Janus soothed, and he didn’t waste any time in going to her side.
+“Shhh,” Jakim soothed, and he didn’t waste any time in going to her side.
 He knelt on the dirt floor in front of her and placed an ear against her round stomach.

-Janus heard the flutter of the baby’s tiny heartbeat, and he smiled gently.
+Jakim heard the flutter of the baby’s tiny heartbeat, and he smiled gently.
 “She’s doing just fine.
 Strong little heartbeat there – she’s gonna be a fighter like her dad.”

 He stood and gave Anna a reassuring kiss on the forehead.

-“Thank you, Janus,” she murmured, still wiping at her eyes.
+“Thank you, Jakim,” she murmured, still wiping at her eyes.
 She was still worried, but his words were comforting.
 “For everything.”

 “Anna, look at this!”
-Brimwylf enthused in a loud whisper, trying not to wake the sleeping boy on the bed in his excitement.
+Brimjrar enthused in a loud whisper, trying not to wake the sleeping boy on the bed in his excitement.
 “Inks from Octavia!
 And red!
 We’ll be able to bring back the Mark of the Scorpion story!”

 This time it was Anna who smiled, and she carefully stood, patting her round belly.
 For how late she was in her pregnancy, she *was* small, though she did her best to eat well and, between all of them, they never allowed her to go hungry.
 The baby moved some, but never enough, never enough to assure her that everything was alright in there, but all they could do was listen for the heartbeat and keep going.